ballerina-platform/ballerina-distribution/examples/http-service-mutual-ssl/http_service_mutual_ssl.md

 # HTTP service - Mutual SSL

-The `http:Listener` with enabled mutual SSL (mTLS) allows you to expose a connection secured with mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
+The `http:Listener` with mutual SSL (mTLS) enabled in it allows you to expose a connection secured with mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
 It ensures that both parties are assured of each other's identity.
-The `http:Listener` secured with mutual SSL is created by providing the `secureSocket` configurations, which require the word `require` as the `verifyClient`, the server's public certificate as the `certFile`, the server's private key as the `keyFile` and the client's certificate as the `cert`.
+The `http:Listener` secured with mutual SSL is created by providing the `secureSocket` configurations, which require the word `require` as the `verifyClient`, the server's public certificate as the `certFile`, the server's private key as the `keyFile`, and the client's certificate as the `cert`.
 Use this to secure the HTTP connection over mutual SSL.

 ::: code http_service_mutual_ssl.bal :::